Select Your Tournament(s)

 You can download the complete case set at: https://drive.google.com/file/d/1-2LTvhCNVO0DGlAOaqr6H04lYhEx176f/view

-We are thrilled to invite you to the 2026 Senior High School Ethics Olympiad.
+We are thrilled to invite you to the 2026 Senior Canadian Ethics Olympiad.
 An Ethics Olympiad is a competitive yet collaborative event in which students analyze and discuss real-life, timely, ethical issues.
 An Ethics Olympiad differs from debating in that students are not assigned opposing views; rather, they defend whatever position they believe is right and win by showing that they have thought more carefully, deeply, and perceptively about the cases in question.
 Experience shows that this type of event encourages and helps students develop intellectual virtues such as ethical awareness, critical thinking skills, civil discourse, civic engagement, and an appreciation for diverse points of view.

 Eligibility